 Rows build strength for pulling movements useful in wrestling, football and other sports.
 They work primarily the lats and traps as well as the biceps and shoulders.
 Doing rows add thickness to the back muscles.

 Farmer’s carries are an excellent exercise that builds muscle, endurance, and massive grip strength.

 Carry a set of dumbbells, kettlebells, sandbags, a trap bar, buckets of sand or anything else heavy.
 Try and carry your own bodyweight 100 yards; it’s not easy.

 Lunges are widely used to build strength in the quads, glutes and hips.
 They will also help you get a nice round butt we all like.

 Honorable mention- Plyometrics

-If you are looking for a complete athletic body workout system to get build strength and athletic muscle then check out MP45 by the fitness experts at Muscle Prodigy It is an awesome program that has everything you need to get a strong, athletic body.
+If you are looking for a complete athletic body workout system to build strength and athletic muscle, check out Ultimate Athleticism from fitness expert Max Shank.
+It is an excellent program that has everything you need to build a solid and athletic body.